Search History House

 Kelvedon Hall from a print in A new display of the beauties of England, 1777.

 The first mention of the estate was in the Domesday Book.
 The estate became the principle manor of the parish Kelvedon Hatch.
-In the following centuries the estate was extended by the various owners.
-Woods were inparked and enclosed, and land was put into cultivation.
-In 1538 the manor was sold to John Wright, a yeoman of South Weald, for £493.
+In 1538 the manor was sold to John Wright for £493.
 For nearly the next 400 years the estate remained in the hands of the Wright family.
-Tradition was clearly important in the family for there were to be ten successive John Wrights.
-They extended the estate further by purchasing Germains, a former manor.
-As land ownership meant power and money, the family were able to confirm their status as minor gentry.
-The manor house was rebuilt by the seventh John Wright c.1743.
+Tradition was clearly important in the family for there were to be thirteen successive John Wrights.
+They extended the estate further by purchasing nearby Germains, a former manor.
+The Tudor house was rebuilt by the seventh John Wright c.1743.

-Next to the manor house was St.Nicholas' Church which had been on the site since at least 1372, and may have even dated back to before 1066.
+Next to the manor house was St.Nicholas' Church which had been on the site since at least 1372, and there may even have been a Saxon church on the site.
 The first three John Wrights were Protestants, but early in the 17th century the next John Wright converted to Roman Catholicism.
 He encouraged to do this by William Byrd, the famous composer, who lived in nearby Stondon Massey.
 The Wrights were to remain devout Roman Catholics for their remaining time in Kelvedon Hall.
 In the new house a chapel was built, the existence of which was kept secret during the time Catholics were being persecuted.
 In 1753 the church was rebuilt, but in 1895 it was abandoned for a new church built in the village.

 The rear aspect of Kelvedon Hall